CALIFORNIA DEMOCRATIC PARTY

 B. In cases where the unexpired term equals six months or less, a vacancy of the office in question shall be filled by appointment of the Chair and approved by two-thirds (2/3) vote of the Executive Board.

-C. In cases where unexpired terms equal six months or less, a vacancy of the Regional officers shall be filled by appointment of the affected Regional Executive Board.
+C. In cases where unexpired terms equal six months or less, a vacancy of an officers shall be filled by appointment of the affected Executive Board.

 ARTICLE V. REMOVAL OF OFFICERS